 The ultimate travel guide to Aveiro

-The city of Aveiro is becoming a must-see destination located in the center north of Portugal.
-This beautiful coastal city that…
+The city of Aveiro is a must-see destination located in the center north of Portugal.
+This beautiful coastal city that Nuno and I…